Colombian peso

 The Colombian peso (sign: $; code: COP) is the currency of Colombia.
 Its ISO 4217 code is COP.
-The official peso symbol is $, with Col$. also being used to distinguish it from other peso- and dollar-denominated currencies.
+The official sign is $, with Col$. also being used to distinguish it from other peso- and dollar-denominated currencies.

-One peso is theoretically subdivided into one hundred centavos; however, because of high inflation in the 1970s and 1980s, all centavo coins minting was stopped in 1984.
-The 5, 10, 20 and 50 peso coins are still legal tender, but due to their low value and circulation, most cash transactions are rounded to the nearest 100 pesos.
+One peso is divided into one hundred centavos; however, because of high inflation in the 1970s and 1980s, Colombia ceased issuing centavo coins for circulation in 1984.
+It remains customary to write monetary amounts with centavos, although it is rare in daily lives and general contexts.
+The 50 peso coins are still legal tender, but due to its low value and circulation, most cash transactions are rounded to the nearest 100 pesos; while electronic transactions and banking statements are still processed to the centavo, centavos have practically no purchasing power.

+Outside Colombia, the currency sees widespread acceptance and daily use in the Venezuelan border state of Táchira.